City of the Chasch: Plot summary

 The caravan is attacked by Green Chasch just outside the run-down city of Pera, but Reith's group manages to reach safety.
 The town is ruled by Naga Goho and his brigands.
 Ylin-Ylan attracts his attention; she and Traz are taken prisoner, forcing Reith to organize a revolt to overthrow the tyrant.
-Naga Goho is publicly hung.
+Naga Goho is publicly hanged.

 Reith's locator indicates his scout-boat is in the nearby Blue Chasch city of Dadiche.
 He sneaks in and finds his ship, apparently intact, but is spotted before he can make a closer inspection.
 He barely escapes with his life.
 When he returns to Pera, he finds to his chagrin that he has been elected the new chief of the city.
 He begins trying to bring civilization to it by organizing a form of government and, importantly on the Steppes, an army.
 At first the army is a sad sight, but Reith uses his experience as a soldier to guide them into something resembling a coherent force.

 A group of Blue Chasch arrives in Pera, demanding Reith's surrender.
 When he refuses, a battle erupts, which the newly organized humans win thanks to the element of surprise; the Chasch did not think advanced tactics possible from humans.
 The Blue Chasch then send their entire armed might, but Reith arranges for the Green Chasch, the mortal enemies of the Blue Chasch, to ambush and wipe them out.

 With Dadiche now defenseless, Reith and the men of Pera take charge.
 While their training made them good fighters, it failed to instill true discipline.
-The army goes on a revenge fueled rampage that, despite his best efforts, Reith is unable to control and the Blue Chasch and any Chaschmen who move to resist are slaughtered.
+The army goes on a revenge-fueled rampage that, despite his best efforts, Reith is unable to control and the Blue Chasch and any Chaschmen who move to resist are slaughtered.
 He frees the surviving Chaschmen and gives them the city, after revealing that they had been duped.
 The Chaschmen had been told they were transformed at death into Chasch.
 Baby Chasch were implanted in their corpses in secret, to emerge before Chaschmen witnesses.

 When Reith checks his scout-boat, he discovers to his dismay that it has been gutted.
 Ylin-Ylan convinces him to take her back to technologically advanced Cath, where he might be able to build a ship with the backing of her wealthy father.

+Reception

+Tony Watson reviewed the series for Different Worlds magazine and stated that "The potential for adventure on Tschai is rich.
+The Chasch, Dirdir, Pnume, Wankh and their submen are constantly scheming and sparring with one another, providing ample opportunity for intrigue and fighting."